-Here are some answers to common questions asked about the AFC® Honor Code.
-If you'd like an answer to a question you don't see here, you can e-mail firstname.lastname@example.org and we'll be sure to get back to you.
+Here are some answers to common questions asked about the PLKI Honor Code.
+If you'd like an answer to a question you don't see here, you can submit a question using the Online Contact Form.

 Q: How can I report a suspected or actual violation?